Wzha637/335-Server-and-Client-Side-Web-API/README.md

 6. VS Studio
 ## Run
 1. Extract and open Client side Web API.
-2. find the file "A3.exe" and run it.
+2. find the file "A3.exe" in folder "335A3Server" and run it.
 This will run the local server.
 3. open the html file "wzha637.html".
 ## Screen Shots